 Here is festive thali spread with Bevu Bella that I prepared recently for the Ugadi Festival.
 This is precisely how we make back home, and I have replicated pretty much all the recipes here.
 No wonder it is close to my heart.
 Check out the detailed Kannada style Ugadi Thali Spread in today’s post.

 Like how I made my mind for preparing Onasadya, likewise I decide to make Ugadi Thali spread as well.
 The timing was perfect, and I made this thali just the day before yesterday for Ugadi.
-I had high hopes to posting it on the same day, but with other plans, it didn’t work out.
+I had high hopes of posting it on the same day, but with other plans, it didn’t work out.
 But I am to post it sooner than later.

 Ugadi or Yugadi is the New Year’s Day for the people of Karnataka, Andhra, Telangana, and Maharashtra.
 In Maharashtra, it is celebrated as Gudi Padwa.
 Yugadi means, Yuga (age) + adi (beginning).
 It is the beginning of the new age/year.
 We celebrate Ugadi on the first day of the lunisolar calendar.